-- According to the Program's terms and conditions, these investments are intended to encourage innovation in the development of official-language minority communities. - The Department is primarily interested in supporting projects that: - Are innovative and target the development of best practices; - Are compatible with the Department's priorities; or - Address topical issues. - The Department will give priority to supporting projects aimed at achieving the common results of collaboration identified in this Accord.
+- According to the Program's terms and conditions, these investments are intended to encourage innovation in the development of official-language minority communities. - The Department is primarily interested in supporting projects that: - Are innovative and target the development of best practices; - Are compatible with the Department's priorities; or - Address topical issues.

-The Working Group on Funding Priorities referred to in this Accord may recommend support for ad hoc or cyclical activities for which implementation does not require ongoing funding.
+- The Department will give priority to supporting projects aimed at achieving the common results of collaboration identified in this Accord. - The Funding Evaluation and Recommendations Committee referred to in this Accord may recommend support for ad hoc or cyclical activities for which implementation does not require ongoing funding.